 I had always been rather critical of spiritual teachers – probably because somewhere inside of me, I knew that I was one myself.
 My expectations of them were extremely high and this is one of the many lessons in the form of cosmic jokes that I’ve encountered on this integrative journey with Ayahuasca.
 It’s a good thing that I have a sense of humour – it comes in handy.
 Every time I’ve judged people in my life it has come back to haunt me and I’ve been humbled on many fronts.
 This particular judgement was the most difficult because it became a barrier to my own calling.
 How could I teach if I was so self-critical that I could never live up to my own standards?
 It was more than a barrier – it was a trap.
 I managed to make it seem so righteous.
 Ayahuasca was not impressed.

 Well, I’m over it.
 One thing I always admired in teachers was their willingness to continue to learn and this is something I can honestly say that I’m always doing.
 Ayahuasca is my constant teacher and one of the best lessons yet was one she offered to help me to address my misgivings about moving forward with teaching.
-She let me know that due to this constant guidance, my awareness of my thoughts – including the ones that are harmful – is heightened.
+She let me know that due to this constant inner guidance, my awareness of my thoughts – including the ones that are harmful – is heightened.
 As I continue to move beyond my comfort zones, it inevitably involves contending with the thoughts that protest this move.
-She kindly pointed out to me that this is a sign of growth and progress in my life.
+She kindly points out to me that this is a sign of growth and progress in my life.
 If I wasn’t constantly moving beyond my comfort zones, I would not have to face and address or traverse these protesting thoughts that intervene.
 The point is to not let them take over and dominate my decisions or feelings about what I’m doing.